The Safest and Most Dangerous Places in Harding, IL: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Harding is $247 per year, which is $217 less than the national average and $173 less than Illinois's state average.
-Below we compare cities similar to Harding:
+The overall cost of crime per resident in Harding is $247 per year, which is $217 less than the national average and $173 less than Illinois's state average.
+The comparison below uses cities similar to Harding:

 • In East St. Louis, IL, crime costs $1,106 per person, which is $859 more than in Harding.